top of page

 עודד בלי רקע.png

-Prof. Oded Zmora is the director of the surgical department at Shamir Medical Center (formerly Assaf Harofeh Hospital).
+Prof. Oded Zmora is the director of the surgical departments at Shamir Medical Center (formerly Assaf Harofeh Hospital).
 Prof. Zmora is a specialist in general surgery, colorectal surgery, which combines intestinal surgery, and proctology, which treats diseases of the rectum.
 Prof. Zmora is a graduate of the Hebrew University School of Medicine in Jerusalem.
 He completed his general surgery residency at Sheba Medical Center in Tel Hashomer and Mount Sinai Medical Center in New York.
 After completing his residency, Prof. Zmora specialized in colorectal surgery at the Cleveland Clinic in Florida, one of the world's leading centers in this field.

 In addition to Prof. Ben Eliyahu and Prof. Zamora, doctors, nurses, and research coordinators at the hospitals participating in the study are taking part in this study